Craig Engler is the general

 2. Because Perceptions Can Kill You

-own ideas of why things happen or don’t happen, especially when it comes to TV.
+In the absence of information, people tend to come up with their own ideas of why things happen or don’t happen, especially when it comes to TV.

 For reasons I never quite understand, this usually turns into conspiracy